-- 30 .(1) he Accounting Officer is responsible for managing the revenue of the Legislature. - (2) For the purposes of subsection (1), the Accounting Officer must ensure that - (a) the Legislature has effective revenue collection systems; - (b) all money received is deposited promptly into the bank account contemplated by section 24(1)(a); - (c) the Legislature maintains an accounting and information system which - (i) recognises revenue when it is earned or becomes due; and - (ii) accounts for receipts of revenue; - (d) the Legislature maintains a system of internal control in respect of revenue; and - (e) all revenue received by the Legislature is reconciled at least on a weekly basis.
+- 30. (1) The accounting officer is responsible for managing the revenue of the legislature. - (2) For the purpose of subsection (1), the accounting officer must ensure that - - (a) the legislature has effective collection systems; - (b) all money received is deposited promptly into the bank account contemplated by section 24(1) (a); - (c) the legislature maintains an accounting and information system which (i) recognises revenue when it is earned or becomes due; and (ii) accounts or receipts of revenue; - (d) the legislature maintains a system of internal control in respect of revenue; and - (e) all revenue received by the legislature is reconciled at least on a weekly basis.